airslie/renalware-core/README.md

 - Download chromedriver from eg [here](https://chromedriver.storage.googleapis.com/index.html?path=2.38/)
 - Unzip and place in location in your PATH eh `/usr/local/bin`
 - If you have chromedriver errors it maybe your installed version of Chrome is not compatible your chromedriver version.
-In this case check your versions with
+In this case check your versions with:

 ```
 chromedriver -v